vazsingh/100DaysOfCloud/Journey/002/Readme.md

 ## Introduction

-Today I made a start with the Microsoft Azure Administrator (AZ-104) course by  on [CBT Nuggets](https://www.cbtnuggets.com/).
+Today I made a start with the Microsoft Azure Administrator (AZ-104) course on [CBT Nuggets](https://www.cbtnuggets.com/).

 ## What I've done today